 The Tuning knob selects FM stations in the 88 to 108 megacycle band.
 The Tuning Indicator (which also acts as the STEREO BEAM with the Selector at FM STEREO) has a logarithmic response to the strength of broadcast signals; that is, it responds with greatest sensitivity to weak signals, and with less sensitivity to strong signals, thus guarding against overloading.
-Each station should be tuned for minimum width of the dark band in the center of the indicator.
+Each station should be tuned for maximum closure of the bright bands at the center of the indicator.
 When this point is reached, optimum reception is assured.
 For your added convenience, a logging scale with linear divisions from 0 to 100 is included under the tuning dial.
 By making a note of the location of your favorite stations on this linear scale, you will be able to tune to them more quickly and accurately.

-To find a multiplex program, place the Selector switch in the FM STEREO position and tune across the band until the two bright portions of the STEREO BEAM widen, indicating a multiplex program.
-For fine tuning, turn the Selector to FM MONO and turn the Tuning knob until the dark band on the indicator is narrowest.
-When this has been done, turn the Selector back to the FM STEREO position to receive the multiplex program stereophonically.
+To find a multiplex program, place the Selector switch in the FM STEREO position and tune across the band until the two bright portions of the STEREO BEAM approach each other, indicating a multiplex program.
+For fine tuning, switch the Selector to FM MONO and adjust the Tuning control until these bright bands are as close together as possible.
+Next, switch the Selector back to FM STEREO to receive the multiplex program stereophonically.